zziro/fullstack-nanodegree-vm/vagrant/catalog/README.md

 	* Once the virtual machine is ip, run the following command to login: <br />
 		vagrant ssh

-* Generating Credentials
+* Generating Credentials <br />
-The Catalog project has the alternative to login with your Google+ account, ussing OAuth 2.0.
+The Sport Catalog project has the alternative to login with your Google+ account, using OAuth 2.0.
 To do that, you need to generate and secret key.
 	* Go to the [Google Developer Console].
 	* Create New Project.
 	* Enable the Google+ API.
 	* On the left menu, click on Credentials.
 	* Select Create Credential.
 From the dropdown choose OAuth client ID.
-	* Make sure the option 'Authorised JavaScript origins', is filled like a URL. (http://localhost:5000)
+	* Make sure the option 'Authorised JavaScript origins', is filled like URL. (http://localhost:5000)
-	* Once you will have finished,  download the JSON file and reanem it as : client_secrets.json and paste it inside the catalog_project folder.
+	* Once you will have finished,  download the JSON file and rename it as: client_secrets.json and paste it inside the catalog_project folder.

 [Google Developer Console]:https://console.cloud.google.com